'Least Desirable'? How Racial Discrimination Plays Out In Online Dating

 The 2014 OkCupid data resonated so much with 28-year-old Ari Curtis that she used it as the basis of her blog, Least Desirable, about dating as a black woman.

-"My goal," she wrote, "is to share stories of what it means to be a minority not in the abstract, but in the awkward, exhilarating, exhausting, devastating, and occasionally amusing reality that is the pursuit of love."
+"My goal," she wrote, "is to share stories of what it means to be a minority not in the abstract, but in the awkward, exhilarating, exhausting, devastating and occasionally amusing reality that is the pursuit of love."

-Curtis works in marketing in New York City and says while she loves how open-minded most people in the city are, she didn't always find that quality in dates she started meeting online.
+Curtis works in marketing in New York City and says that although she loves how open-minded most people in the city are, she didn't always find that quality in dates she started meeting online.

-After drinks at a Brooklyn bar, one of her more recent OkCupid matches, a white Jewish man, offered this: "He was like, 'Oh yeah, my family would never approve of you.' " Curtis explains, "Yeah, because I'm black."
+After drinks at a Brooklyn bar, one of her more recent OkCupid matches, a white Jewish man, offered this: "He was like, 'Oh, yeah, my family would never approve of you.' " Curtis explains, "Yeah, because I'm black."

-Curtis also describes meeting another white man on Tinder, who brought the weight of damaging racial stereotypes to their date.
-"He was like, 'Oh, so we have to bring the hood out of you, bring the ghetto out of you!' " Ari recounts.
-"It made me feel like I wasn't enough, who I am wasn't what he expected and that he wanted me to be somebody else based on my race."
+Curtis describes meeting another white man on Tinder, who brought the weight of damaging racial stereotypes to their date.
+"He was like, 'Oh, so we have to bring the 'hood out of you, bring the ghetto out of you!' " Curtis recounts.
+"It made me feel like I wasn't enough, who I am wasn't what he expected, and that he wanted me to be somebody else based on my race."

 Why might our dating preferences feel racist to others?